openziti/ziti-doc/docusaurus/docs/reference/30-configuration/controller.md

 - `minRouterCost` - (optional, 10) the minimum router cost
 - `routerConnectionChurnLimit` -  (optional, 1m) how often a new connection from a router can take over for an existing connection
-- `intervalAgeThreshold` - (optional, 80s) the interval at which controller metrics are batched for reporting
+- `intervalAgeThreshold` - (optional, 80s) how old a batch of metrics must be before it's eligible to be emitted
-- `metricsReportInterval` - (optional, 1m) the frequency at which controller metrics are reported
+- `metricsReportInterval` - (optional, 1m) the frequency at which controller metrics events are emitted

 ### `profile`